Chaitin's Omega and an Algorithmic Phase Transition: Outlook

-We have shown that our ensemble of bit string histories has a first-order phase transition at the Chaitin point.
-This phase transition is almost zeroth-order in the sense that the free energy is continuous but "almost" discontinuous: it converges to its critical value, namely Chaitin's $\Omega$, more slowly than any computable function.
-At this critical point, the average size of the input programs and the average size of the output bit strings both diverge.\\
+We have shown that ensemble (\ref{out1}) has a first-order phase transition at the Chaitin point $\beta=\beta_c=\ln 2$.
+This phase transition is "almost" zeroth-order, in the sense that the free energy is continuous but almost discontinuous: it converges to its critical value, namely Chaitin's $\Omega$, more slowly than any computable function.
+However, for finite computation time and therefore limited $l$, this effective discontinuity is invisible, and one can smoothly interpolate between the classical limit $\beta\rightarrow\infty$ and the critical point $\beta=\beta_c$. \\

-There are a number of immediate questions.
-In phase transitions in physical systems there is usually an order parameter, which transforms as a representation of some symmetry group that is spontaneously broken below the critical temperature.
-What - if any - are the order parameter and the symmetry group in this case?\\

-One is also tempted to regard the two-dimensional space spanned by the bitstring and the computation time as a string world sheet.
-It is then natural to ask what kind of string theory describes our bit string ensemble at the critical point.
-We conjecture that it has a continuum formulation in terms of two-dimensional quantum field theory, and that it is thereby related to superstring theory \cite{S}.\\

-Usually, quantum field theories describe statistical mechanical ensembles at second-order, not at first-order phase transitions.
-However, there are precedents of systems that exhibit zeroth- or first-order phase transitions as a function of one parameter, and second-order phase transitions as a function of other parameters, and that do have continuum formulations in terms of two-dimensional field theory.
-Examples include the Ising model on a random surface \cite{M} or the Kosterlitz-Thouless transition on a random surface \cite{I}.
-In these cases, the first parameter is the two-dimensional cosmological constant, which we expect to be the analog of $\beta$ of this note.
-We will address these issues in future work.\\
+At the Chaitin point, we have shown that the latent heat (the average program size) and the average size of the output bit strings both diverge.
+This begs the question whether there is a continuum limit, in which long bit strings are described by continuum strings and the computation histories are represented by string world sheets.
+This must be decided in future work by adapting the tools of quantum mechanics and field theory to bit strings.\\

+In section 9, we have taken a few preparatory steps in this direction.
+We have discussed analogies and differences with the continuum limit of a quantum particle on a lattice.
+We have also interpreted (\ref{out1}) as a probabilistic Turing machine and defined the analog of a Hilbert space of states.
+For the simplified toy model of appendix A6, we have examined the ground state of (\ref{out2}) for fixed length $L$.
+We have found a degenerate low-temperature ground state, whose long-range order is "washed out" near the critical temperature by kinks, similarly as in second-order phase transitions in spin models. \\

+While the sum over $L$ in (\ref{out1}) yields a first-order transition for $Z(\beta)$, this raises the question whether a universal Turing machine has a second-order transition for $Z_L(\beta)$, when $L$ is held fixed.
+As precedents of statistical mechanical models of dynamic size $L$ that have (i) zeroth- or first-order phase transitions when one sums over $L$, and (ii) second-order transitions for fixed $L$, consider the Ising model or the sine-Gordon model (referred to as "matter") on a random lattice \cite{M,moore,I}.
+In essence, the partition function is of the form

+These models have zeroth-order phase transitions in $\beta$.
+However, as $\beta\rightarrow\beta_c$, $\langle L\rangle$ diverges, and the models have continuum limits, where the "matter" undergoes second-order phase transitions on continuous random surfaces, whose area grows with $L$.
+These systems are described by two-dimensional field theories known as "noncritical string theories".\\